onelazyugy/appointment/README.md

 # APPOINTMENT
 <h4>An appointment application<br />
-demo: https://appointment-heroku.herokuapp.com/ (wait for 5-7 second for it to load due to free dyno from Heroku)
+- demo: https://appointment-heroku.herokuapp.com/ (wait for 5-7 second for it to load due to free dyno from Heroku)

 ## There are 2 parts that this UI interacts with
 - Nodejs and express to serve data to UI

 ## UI Installation
-$ cd to react-ui/ from root directory
+$ cd to react-ui/ from root directory <br />
 $ npm install - pull all ui dependencies <br />

 ## Server Installation